EMDR Therapy Success Rates: What You Should Know

 EMDR Support In Newport Beach And Orange County

 Golden Therapy provides EMDR-informed care for adults, teens, and children, with both in-person and online therapy available in Newport Beach and across Orange County, California.
-You can also review our approach to care to see what matters to our clinicians.
+You can also review our approach to care to see what matters to our clinicians and how treatment is tailored to each individual.

 For personalized guidance, you are welcome to reach out for a free consultation.
 A brief conversation can help you decide whether EMDR is a good match and what a reasonable plan could look like for your goals.